JoergFranke/ADNC/README.md

 ### CNN RC Task

-- All hyperparameters are chosen inspired by related work.
+- All hyper-parameters are chosen inspired by related work.
 - The controller is a LSTM with one hidden layer and a layer size of 512 and a memory matrix with 256 locations, a width of 128 and four read heads.
 - Bypass Dropout is applied with a dropout rate of 10\%.
 - The maximum sequence length during training is limited to 1400 words.